TooManyTonys/AI-Soc-Bot-Outline/README.md

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for bug fixes, or improvements, this is my first GitHub project so all input is welcome

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For questions or support, contact [your-email@example.com].